Capital Allocation

 See the Technical Appendix (link below) for full backtests, formulas, and scenario tables.

-No. The Perpetual PUT is an on‑chain, programmatic right.
-Exercising it requires no governance vote, and a vote cannot revoke the right on existing primary‑issued FT.
+No. The Perpetual PUTPerpetual PUTThe on-chain right attached to primary-issued FT that lets a holder: Hold (keep the FT NFT attached), Exit (Exit at par; return collateral), or Withdraw (unlock FT; invalidate the PUT; released backing capital can fund market buyback-and-burn of FT).View glossary entry is an on-chain, programmatic right.
+Exercising it requires no governance vote, and a vote cannot revoke the right on existing primary-issued FT.

-If FT trades above your original price, withdrawing and then selling can realize more than par, but you lose the Perpetual PUT on what you withdraw.
-Redeeming always returns exactly par, regardless of market price
+If FT trades above your original price, withdrawing and then selling can yield more than par, but you lose the Perpetual PUTPerpetual PUTThe on-chain right attached to primary-issued FT that lets a holder: Hold (keep the FT NFT attached), Exit (Exit at par; return collateral), or Withdraw (unlock FT; invalidate the PUT; released backing capital can fund market buyback-and-burn of FT).View glossary entry on the amount you withdraw.
+Exiting always returns exactly par, regardless of market price.

 Footnotes